Reflecting Upon Irreducible Mind

 Discussing

-the theory's possible weaknesses and strengths.
-The authors do present preliminary
+evaluating the theory's possible weaknesses and strengths.
+The authors do

 indicated by an 1897 letter to Schiller (Perry, 1935, vol. 2, pp. 133-134),